tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 * Moves occur when the rvalue is discarded ( i.e. initializing or assigning from an unnamed value )
 * Is used when the object has pointers and such

-		Compilers already optimize many cases that formally require a move-construction call in what is known as _Return Value Optimization_.
+>>	Compilers already optimize many cases that formally require a move-construction call in what is known as _Return Value Optimization_.
 Most notably, when the value returned by a function is used to initialize an object.
 In these cases, the _move constructor_ may actually never get called.

-Note that even though _rvalue references_ can be used for the type of any function parameter, it is seldom useful for uses other than the _move constructor_.
+>>Note that even though _rvalue references_ can be used for the type of any function parameter, it is seldom useful for uses other than the _move constructor_.
 Rvalue references are tricky, and unnecessary uses may be the source of errors quite difficult to track.

+*An implicit default  can be used
+	*	when no destructor, nor copy or move constructor or i
 #### Move Constructor

 ## Other Language Features